serkankenc/WK-TodoMvc-task/README.md

   User Story 4: User can delete multiple task by clicking clean completed button

-Negative Scenario 1: User can not create task in the list
+Negative Scenario 1: User can not create task in the list, if he put text field (what needs to be done) blank

-Negative Scenario 2: User can not edit existing task in the list
+Negative Scenario 2: User can not edit existing task in the list if he or she dont double click the to do list

-Negative Scenario 3: User can not delete existing task in the list
+Negative Scenario 3: User can not delete existing task in the list if he or she does not click destroy button

-Negative Scenario 4: User can not delete multiple task by clicking clean completed button
+Negative Scenario 4: User can not delete multiple task by clicking clean completed button if he or she does not choose multiple tasks

 HOW TESTED?
 Cucumber BDD